jsgao0/Spring-AOP-Example/README.md

 # Spring-AOP-Example

 ## Purpose
-Experiment with 3 cases for examing whether the return value can be update in @AfterReturning advice.
+Experiment with 3 cases examines whether the return value can be update in @AfterReturning advice.

 ## Result
 |Case No.|                              Case Name| Updated|